 The images are used to call out emergency personnel, report traffic conditions through highway signs and radio messages, and monitor flow.
 They are the same images you can use to know before you go.

 Ramp meters manage traffic demand by controlling the number of cars that merge onto I-5 when congestion is heavy.
 This will help keep mainline I-5 moving.

-The new technology will also allow the WSDOT Travel Alerts page for Olympia to offer travel times for Olympia to Tacoma.
+The technology also allows the WSDOT Travel Times to offer travel times between Olympia and Tacoma.

 What is the project timeline?